Skip to content

 Racialised minority groups

-As part of Frontline’s Racial Diversity and Inclusion action plan we are committed to anti-racism and promoting and valuing racial diversity and inclusion.
-Frontline is committed to a diverse participant community and all the benefits and value such diversity brings.
+Frontline is committed to anti-racism and promoting and valuing racial diversity and inclusion.
+We have a diverse participant community and recognise the benefits and value such diversity brings.

-In order to reflect the diverse communities which social workers serve, Frontline is committed to ensuring that candidates from lower socio-economic backgrounds are encouraged to apply to Approach Social Work and supported while practising social work.
-Children who enter the care system are more likely to be from lower socio-economic backgrounds, and graduates from lower socio-economic backgrounds are less likely to gain employment in a professional career such as social work, compared to their higher socio-economic peers.
+Children who enter the care system are more likely to be from lower socio-economic backgrounds and graduates from lower socio-economic backgrounds are less likely to gain employment in a professional career such as social work, compared to their higher socio-economic peers.

 To achieve our aims, Frontline provides coaching calls to candidates from lower socio-economic backgrounds, providing application information and assessment centre advice.
 Our team monitors our application process to ensure that candidates from lower socio-economic backgrounds are not disadvantaged and have adjusted our admissions policies to remove barriers which have disproportionately affected applicants from lower socio-economic backgrounds.

-So that candidates can make informed choices before joining the Frontline programme, you can find detailed information about the bursary and finance on our website and read our policy.
 We do not administer exit fees for those who leave our programme early.
 Frontline also monitors the experience of candidates while on Approach Social Work based on socio-economic background.

 LGBTQIA+